Our Story

 The Michael White Archive is located at Dulwich Centre.
 Michael White was one of the co-founders and co-directors of Dulwich Centre and worked here from the day we opened in 1983 until his death in 2008.
 The Michael White Archive includes Michael’s unpublished papers, video recordings of his teachings, and selected therapy sessions.
 In coming years, we will be making this material available to practitioners, students, and scholars.

-The International Journal of Narrative Therapy and Community Work is a peer-reviewed journal produced by Dulwich Centre Publications in conjunction with colleagues in different parts of the world.
+International Journal of Narrative Therapy and Community Work is a peer-reviewed journal that has been produced by Dulwich Centre Publications since 2002.
+The journal offers hopeful and creative ideas for counsellors, social workers, teachers, nurses, psychologists, and community workers.

 Since 1999, Dulwich Centre has hosted International Narrative Therapy and Community Work Conferences in Adelaide (Australia), Atlanta (USA), Liverpool (UK), Oaxaca (Mexico), Hong Kong (China), Kristiansand (Norway), Salvador (Brazil) and Kigali (Rwanda).